London Wedding Photographers

 The Diversity of the Wedding Venue

 There’s the simple and intimate register office, the beautiful but very expensive castle and in-between are the hotels, pubs, churches and stately homes.
 What I love most about being a wedding photographer is the diversity of both the venues and the people attending.

 I have gone from photographing a civil partnership on the London Eye one week to attending a marriage reception at a girls’ boarding school the next.

 My Favourite Kind of London Wedding Venue?

 I really don’t have a favourite type of venue to photograph.
 Capturing the sense of occasion and the relationship between the wedding couple and guests within the context of the venue is of paramount importance to me.

 As well as London I often venture further afield into the south-east and home counties too.
-I list here some of my favourite wedding venues in London and the south-east with a few choice photographs to illustrate why…
+I list above some of my favourite wedding venues in London and the south-east with a few choice photographs to illustrate why…